What is the ePortal?

 Do I still need to submit the original document to the Clerk?

 In most cases, no. However, certain documents are still required to be filed with the Clerk in paper form.
 Please refer to Administrative Order SC11-399 : E-Filing for more information.

-The Florida Court ePortal currently supports efiling by attorneys, pro se individuals, clerks and judges.
-All state agencies, law enforcement and other non-parties will be able to efile beginning September 20, 2014.
+The Florida Court ePortal currently supports efiling by attorneys, pro se individuals, creditors, court reporters, media, mediators, mental health professionals, process servers, clerks and judges as well as all state agencies, law enforcement and other non-parties.

 Can a single filing apply to more than one case?

 Can I file multiple pleadings in the same case in the same transaction?